U.S. Relations With Armenia

 The United States established diplomatic relations with Armenia in 1992, following its independence from the Soviet Union.
 The United States is committed to helping Armenia strengthen democratic institutions and foster sustainable and inclusive economic growth.
-The United States strongly supports efforts to peacefully resolve the Nagorno-Karabakh conflict through the OSCE Minsk Group process and promote regional stability, peace, and prosperity.
+The United States strongly supports efforts to pursue a lasting and sustainable political solution to the Nagorno-Karabakh conflict through the OSCE Minsk Group Co-Chairs and promote regional stability, peace, and prosperity.

 U.S. Assistance to Armenia